This information was gathered on July 17, 2017 from https://studentaid.ed.gov/sa/types/loans/subsidized-unsubsidized.

 This information was gathered on July 10, 2017 from https://studentaid.ed.gov/sa/types/loans/plus#fees.

 Explore federal loans and compare to ensure you understand the terms and features.
 Private Loans that have variable rates can go up over the life of the loan.
 Federal student loans are required by law to provide a range of flexible repayment options, including, but not limited to, income-based repayment and income-contingent repayment plans/Graduated Repayment and Extended Repayment plans, and loan forgiveness and deferment benefits, which other student loans are not required to provide.
 Federal loans generally have origination fees, but are available to students regardless of income.

 Interest rates for Fixed and Deferred Repayment Options are higher than interest rates for the Interest Repayment Option.
-You're charged interest starting at disbursement, while in school and during your separation or grace period.
+You’re charged interest and your selected repayment option applies starting at disbursement, while in school and during your separation or grace period.
 When you enter principal and interest repayment, Unpaid Interest will be added to your loan's Current Principal.
 Variable rates may increase over the life of the loan.
+Advertised variable rates reflect the starting range of rates and may vary outside of that range over the life of the loan.

 Sallie Mae reserves the right to approve a lower loan amount than the school-certified amount.